New York probe into Donald Trump's secret money explained - ExBulletin

 Cohen also recorded a conversation in which he and Trump discussed the arrangement to pay McDougal via the National Enquirer.

-At one point during the recording, Cohen told Trump, I have to open a business to transfer all this information regarding our friend, David, a reference to David Pecker, who ran parent company Enquirers at the time.

-Cohen said he’s already spoken with longtime Trump Organizations chief financial officer Allen Weisselberg about how to set everything up.
+Cohen said he’s already spoken with the Trump Organization’s longtime chief financial officer, Allen Weisselberg, about how to set everything up.

 Trump then said: What do we have to pay for this?
 One-fifty?

-Today, Trump calls attempts to make him pay money to silence women as extortion.
+Today, Trump calls attempts to make him pay women money to shut up as extortion.

 Legal experts say it could be proven that Trump falsified business records by recording Cohens’ reimbursement for Daniels’ payment as a legal fee.
 But it’s only a misdemeanor under New York law unless prosecutors can prove he tampered with records to cover up another crime.

-Mark Pomerantz, who led the investigation under then-District Attorney Cyrus Vance Jr., wrote in his recent book People vs. Donald Trump: An Inside Account that in 2021 he looked into whether Trump could be accused of money laundering or if Trump was somehow extorted.
+Mark Pomerantz, who led the investigation under then-District Attorney Cyrus Vance Jr, wrote in his recent book People vs. Donald Trump: An Inside Account that in 2021 he sought to find out whether Trump could be accused of money laundering or whether Trump had somehow been extorted.

 David Shapiro, a fraud risk and financial crimes expert and former FBI special agent, said a potential case against Trump could be particularly difficult when it comes to proving intent and knowledge of wrongdoing.